Ra1issa/carousel_lecture/carousels_lecture.md

 var input = document.getElementById("code").value;
 document.getElementById("spec_cost").innerHTML = JSON.stringify(costs["onlineRounds"], null,'\t');

+// Turn each of the cost specification into polynomials that can be manipulated

 for (var op in spec){
   spec_cost[op] = carousels.parsePoly(spec[op]);
 }

+// Register the 'metric' plugin and specificy the method which construct the
+// metric (i.e. "createMetric").

 Babel.registerPlugin('metric', createMetric(spec_cost));

-var bbl = Babel.transform(input, {plugins: ['metric']});
+// Apply the metric on the input code's AST var bbl = Babel.transform(input, {plugins: ['metric']});

-var bbl_result = bbl.ast.program.results;
+// Retrieve the result of the transformation var bbl_result = bbl.ast.program.results;

 document.getElementById("out").innerHTML = JSON.stringify(bbl_result, {maxLength:120}).trim();

+// The output of Babel returns a string.
+We use the polynomium library to turn
+// this string into an actual polynomial.

 var pol = carousels.parsePoly(bbl_result["bubblesort"]);
 console.log(pol);

+// Compute the polynomial over actual inputs (compute_values invoke polynomium's
+// method for evaluating polynomials on inputs)

 var results = compute_values([pol], 1);

+// Plot the results
 plot2d("onlineRounds", "bubblesort", results);

 ```